SushantAd/mini_shopping_cart/README.md

 ### Extensions:
 1. Can be moved to a REST API approach.
+2. Conditional checks can be better optimised.
-2. Static models can be updated with Data Models for future use:
+3. Static models can be updated with Data Models for future use:
 Note: Sub-offer tables can be de-normalised into single

 Table: Item (Store Item information)